Featuring: Haines, AK; Haines Junction, Yukon; Whitehorse, Yukon; Skagway, AK

 Day 1 Haines

-Arrive in Haines, Alaska, located in the Inside Passage, 75 miles north of Juneau.
-Haines is accessible by state ferry or small plane from Juneau, which in turn is serviced by commercial jets with multiple flights daily.
+Arrive in Haines, a picturesque town surrounded by steep mountains and scenic ocean, with charming museums (including the famous Hammer Museum), a thriving arts community, America’s longest and deepest fjord, salmon-filled rivers and glacier-covered mountains.
+It’s also home to the Bald Eagle Festival (and a lot of bald eagles), which takes place every year in November.
+Haines is located in the Inside Passage, 75 miles north of Juneau.
+The town is accessible by state ferry or small plane from Juneau, which in turn is serviced by commercial jets with multiple flights daily.
 (You can also reach Haines via the Haines Highway, which branches south from the Alaska Highway at the town of Haines Junction in the Yukon.)
-Haines is a picturesque town with charming museums (including the famous Hammer Museum), a thriving arts community, America’s longest and deepest fjord, salmon-filled rivers and glacier-covered mountains.
-Take a jet boat or float trip through the Bald Eagle Preserve where you’ll find the world’s largest concentration of bald eagles.
+Take a jet boat or float trip on a glacial river through the Bald Eagle Preserve where you’ll find the world’s largest concentration of bald eagles perched in trees and flying across the sky.

 Day 2 Haines Junction

 Make the 3.5-hour drive north to Haines Junction (located across the Canadian border, so don’t forget your passport).
 The drive takes you through Tatshenshini-Alsek Park and Kluane National Park and Reserve (part of the largest internationally protected area in the world) with many mountain trails, lakes and rivers to explore.
-Haines Junction serves as the hub of the Kluane region with the national park headquarters and a range of visitor services.
-Wilderness excursions can include river rafting, canoeing, hiking, fishing, horseback riding and glacier flightseeing.
+Haines Junction serves as the hub of the Kluane region with the National Park headquarters and a range of visitor services.
+Wilderness excursions can include river rafting, canoeing, hiking, fishing, horseback riding and glacier flightseeing, so there’s no shortage of exciting adventure.

 Day 3 Whitehorse

 Drive two hours east to Whitehorse, the capital city of the Yukon, on the Alaska Highway.
 Whitehorse hosts a thriving downtown with plenty of stores, visitor amenities, fine dining, museums and a nearby hot springs.
 Spend the morning exploring a couple of Whitehorse’s top attractions, such as the S. S. Klondike sternwheeler, the Yukon Beringia Interpretive Centre or MacBride Museum.
 Or wander the Yukon River waterfront and quaint city streets.
 In the afternoon, continue back across the Alaska border by driving south on the Klondike Highway to Skagway, a 2.5-hour drive.
 The route takes you through the historic town of Carcross on the route to the Klondike and through the dramatic rocky landscape of White Pass.
+Look for rushing waterfalls, alpine wildflowers and oddly incongruous sand dunes along the scenic drive.
 Overnight in Skagway.

 Day 4 Skagway